-One Size Fits All is a 1975 album by Frank Zappa.
+One Size Fits All is a 1975 album by Frank Zappa and the final studio album by the Mothers of Invention.
 It has never been popular with the general audience, but is a fan favorite among Zappa aficionados, highly regarded as one of his best.
 The album is best remembered for tracks such as "Inca Roads", "Sofa" and "San Ber'dino".

 - "Inca Roads" (8:45)